JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 NS: that  ahs  to be  baked  has

-DS: next lesson

-NS: One  bake the normal map
+DS: next lesson, We'll  bake the normal map